 Italian Australian Foundation Peggy Guggenheim Internship

-Through the support of the Italian Australian Foundation, the Faculty of Arts seeks applications (via the link below - do send applications to the Peggy Guggenheim museum) from postgraduate students of The University of Melbourne (the University) for the Peggy Guggenheim Internship to be held by the successful candidate during one of the following time periods: September to October 2018 OR November to December 2018.
+Through the support of the Italian Australian Foundation, the Faculty of Arts seeks applications (via the link below - do send applications to the Peggy Guggenheim museum) from postgraduate students of the University of Melbourne for the Peggy Guggenheim Internship to be held for two months by the successful candidate during one of the following time periods: September to October 2018 OR November to December 2018.
 All students residing in Australia and studying at the University of Melbourne who fit the eligibility criteria are invited and encouraged to apply for this prestigious internship.
-Preference may be given to applicants who are Australian citizens of Italian descent as specified by the donor whose focus is to advance the education of Australian residents who are of Italian descent*.
+Preference may be given to applicants who are Australian citizens of Italian descent* as specified by the donor whose focus is to support students of Italian descent residing in Australia.

 The Internship provides postgraduate students with financial assistance to travel to Venice, Italy to participate in an internship program working in the museum of the Peggy Guggenheim Collection at the Solomon R Guggenheim Foundation (the Foundation).